 MITRE implemented the MU Stage 1 CQMs in JavaScript as part of the popHealth project.
 For MU Stage 2, CQMs are specified and available using the Health Quality Measures Format (HQMF).
 MITRE has developed software to consume HQMF and automatically produce the appropriate JavaScript code.

 By using the open source JSMeter software package to measure complexity of the CQM JavaScript implementation of the HQMF XML, MITRE was able to measure the complexity of the CQMs in an entirely machine automated process.
-MITRE does want to highlight one caveat; that MITRE’s findings measure MITRE’s implementation of each CQM rather than the abstract CQM logic.
-Because there are various ways to implement a particular specification of a CQM in software, it is possible that individual implementation choices will impact the measurements made, and either increase or decrease the CQM complexity findings in other software systems.
+MITRE does want to highlight one caveat: MITRE’s findings measure MITRE’s implementation of each CQM rather than the abstract CQM logic.
+Because there are various ways to implement a particular specification of a CQM in software, it is possible that individual implementation choices will impact the measurements made, and either increase or decrease the CQM complexity findings relative to other software systems.

 A visual representation of complexity is useful in order to quickly grasp relative complexity and note trends and outliers.
 One approach to the visualization of Clinical Quality Measures is a Kiviat chart.
-Kiviat charts, or sometimes referred to as Radar Charts, are two dimensional, multi-metric illustrations that use a variable number of evenly distributed radii.
+Kiviat charts, sometimes referred to as Radar Charts, are two dimensional, multi-metric illustrations that use a variable number of evenly distributed radii.
 Each spoke is associated with one metric.
-The length of a value overlaid on each radii is proportional to the magnitude of the metric relative to the maximum value of the variable across all data points.
-For each MU Stage 2 CQM analyzed, we measured the individual Cyclomatic Complexity of each of the logic for calculating the Initial Patient Population (IPP), Denominator, Numerator, Exceptions, and Exclusions logic.
-MITRE’s findings for all of the MU Stage 2 CQMs is included at the end of this document.
+The length of a value overlaid on each radius is proportional to the magnitude of the metric relative to the maximum value of the variable across all data points.
+For each MU Stage 2 CQM analyzed, we measured the individual Cyclomatic Complexity of the logic for calculating the Initial Patient Population (IPP), Denominator, Numerator, Exceptions, and Exclusions components.
+MITRE’s findings for all of the MU Stage 2 CQMs are included at the end of this document.

-Based on our findings, MITRE is exploring the introduction of tools developed on the Kamira project that will simplify the collection and display of of Cyclomatic Complexity metrics as part of the CQM development process.
+Based on our findings, MITRE is exploring the introduction of tools developed on the Kamira project that will simplify the collection and display of Cyclomatic Complexity metrics as part of the CQM development process.
 To see stronger adoption of this work, MITRE is ensuring that the Cyclomatic Complexity collection for CQMs is integrated data expressed in nationally recognized data standards for expressing CQMs, including the HQMF XML standard, as well as the Quality Data Model (QDM) which is used as the foundational infrastructure for building CQM logic.
 This close integration with existing standards is possible, and could have a large impact on the transformative impact that CQMs could have.

 Meaningful Use Stage 2 Ambulatory Clinical Quality Measure Complexity Evaluation